lavie/flashcards/README.md

   - Bottom half contains the translation (hidden initially, revealed after delay)
 - **Circular Timer**:
   - Visual indicator showing time remaining before card flip
-  - Implemented using pure CSS animations (no JavaScript timers for the visual effect)
+  - Implemented using CSS animations with a spinning circle and small gap
-  - Completes one full rotation during question phase, then another during answer phase
   - Features play/pause button with toggle between pause and play icons
+  - Each phase (question and answer) gets equal time
 - **Settings Panel**:
   - Accessible via gear icon in top-right corner
   - Allows changing translation direction (EN→PT or PT→EN)
-  - Customizable flip timing (1-60 seconds)
+  - Mobile-friendly slider for customizable flip timing (3-20 seconds)
+  - Theme selection (system default, light, or dark)

 #### Interaction Flow
 1. App displays a random verb in the selected source language
 2. Circular timer begins countdown animation
-3. After the set time elapses, the translation is revealed
+3. After half the set time elapses (e.g., 5 seconds for a 10-second setting), the translation is revealed
-4. Timer continues for the same duration to allow reading the answer
+4. Timer continues for the remaining half of the time to allow reading the answer
 5. Process repeats with a new random verb
 6. User can click the timer to pause/resume the countdown (icon toggles between pause/play)
 7. Double-click the timer to manually advance to the next step